 National Statistics Institute of Spain

 Avenida de Manoteras 50-52 - 28050 Madrid

-The Structural Business Statistics: Services Sectors is an annual structural statistical operation aimed at companies dedicated to service activities included in sections H, I, J, L, M, N, R and divisions 95 and 96of the CNAE-2009.
-This includes transport and storage, accommodation, information and communications, real estate, professional, scientific and technical activities, administrative activities and support services, artistic, recreational and entertainment activities and the repair of computers, personal effects and household goods and other personal services ( excluding associative activities, division 94).
+The Structural Business Statistics: Services Sectors is an annual structural statistical operation aimed at Enterprises dedicated to service activities included in sections H, I, J, L, M, N, P, Q, R and divisions 95 and 96of the CNAE-2009.
+This includes transport and storage, accommodation, information and communications, real estate, professional, scientific and technical activities, administrative activities and support services, education, health and social servicies, artistic, recreational and entertainment activities and the repair of computers, personal effects and household goods and other personal services ( excluding associative activities, division 94).